tmdict/tmdict/data/content/_page/site/site.ja.md

 Thanks to feedback and suggestions we received from the past week, the site’s backend and database has been completely revamped, and the default ordering and URL of the glossary terms is now Japanese instead of English.

 - Added missing Kara no Kyoukai Japanese entry “Orange Bag”
-- Changed default sorting and URL order changed from English to Japanese
+- Updated default sorting and URL order changed from English to Japanese
-- Changed database format to support flexible sorting based on language
+- Updated database format to support flexible sorting based on language
-- Changed standardized Chinese name (Arcueid, Ciel, Sion, Roa, etc.)
+- Updated standardized Chinese name (Arcueid, Ciel, Sion, Roa, etc.)
-- Edited Japanese entry typos (コペンハーゲン, 両儀識)
+- Fixed Japanese entry typos (コペンハーゲン, 両儀識)
-- Edited overall Chinese content as result of comprehensive proofreading/editing
+- Fixed many Chinese contents as result of comprehensive proofreading/editing

 **2015-03-14**